nibunabu/ahk-clipboard-logger/README.md

 ## Usage

 Once the script is running, it will automatically log clipboard changes.
-The logs are saved in the following directory by default (you need to change this):
+The logs are saved in the following directory by default:

 ```
-C:\Users\<YourUsername>\ahk-clipboard-logger
+; Create a log file path for the current date, using the current user's name
+FilePath := "C:\Users\" A_UserName "\Documents\clipboardlogs\clipboard_log_" CurrentDate ".txt"
 ```

 Each log file is named according to the date in the format `clipboard_log_YYYY-MM-DD.txt`.